-In the previous investigation, students discovered that living things can die and decay.
+Living things can die and decay.
 Soft parts are more likely to decay than hard parts.
 For this reason, the most common fossils are bones, teeth, shells, and the woody stems of plants.
 For a fossil to form, an organism must be buried quickly so that any oxygen is cut off and its decay slows down or stops.

-In this investigation, students continue to think about how fossils form.
+In this investigation, students continue to think about how fossils form and simulate how fossil molds, fossil casts, and petrified fossils form.
 Fossils are rarely the original unchanged remains of plants or animals.
 Fossil formation begins when an organism or part of an organism falls into soft sediment, such as mud.
 The organism or part then gets quickly buried by more sediment.
 As more and more sediment collects on top, the layer with the organism or part becomes compacted.
 Minerals from water then move into the pore spaces between sediment particles.
 The sediment cements together and becomes rock with the organism or part inside.